rw-a/valentines-day/Customisation.md

     ...
 ```
 #### Step 9: Register the template to the options for handwriting
-Open *ticketing/templates/ticketing/redeem.html* and update the JavaScript.
+Open *ticketing/templates/ticketing/redeem.html* and navigate to the JavaScript section.
+Add the template to the *if else* chain.
+Note that you use the ID of the template.
+You also need to ensure that the filename is correct.

 Before:
 ```